-The primary take away from the straw poll is that there isn’t a consensus with regards to whether decisive matches are more difficult than others.
-This first and foremost illustrates, what we have mentioned previously, namely that people’s opinions doesn’t measure anything but people’s opinions: You cannot measure the relative difficulty of decisive matches by asking for people’s opinions about it.
+The primary take away from the straw poll is that there isn’t a consensus about whether decisive matches are more or less difficult.
+The second is something that we have mentioned previously, namely that people’s opinions are pretty worthless when trying to establish the truth about something.

 Having said that, it definitely is possible that decisive matches occasionally are more difficult than the previous matches.
-As we however will demonstrate in the following section, there may be a subtle and yet completely harmless reason for that.
+As we however will demonstrate in the following section, there may be a completely harmless reason for that.

 In small tournaments, all matches are decisive

-In the first quote cited in the introduction, the quoted player expresses the perception that relegation, promotion and titles are decided during the final, few matches of a season like in real football: “…handicapping happens more often when you reach the end of your FUT season when relegation/promotion need to be decided.
+In the first quote cited in the introduction, the author expresses that relegation, promotion and titles are decided during “the final, few matches” of a season like in real football: “…handicapping happens more often when you reach the end of your FUT season when relegation/promotion need to be decided.
 First few matches of the season always looked much more fair to me”.

-There is however something fundamentally wrong with this understanding.
+There is however a fundamental problem with this idea.

 Second, decisive matches are way more frequent than in real life.
 In FUT seasons, most people end up playing way more than three decisive matches per season, because they don’t make it past every threshold in the first attempt, and hence get another go in the next match.